johannest/v14loadtestdriverdemo/README.md

 1. Modify paths in AbstractViewTest.setupLoadTestDriver.
 For example to `.withPath("C:\dev\v14loadtestdriverdemo\v14loadtestdriverdemo-ui\src\test\scala")`
 1. Run TestBench test SampleCrudViewIT
 1. The test is converted to Gatling load test and saved into the specified path
+1. If the Gatling test and its requests are stored into src/test/scala, you can execute test by Gatling Maven plugin: `mvn -Pscalability gatling:test`
-1. Execute the Gatling test from command line e.g. `gatling -sf . -rsf .`
+1. Otherwise, navigate to the folder containing the test and resources and then execute the Gatling test from the command line e.g. `gatling -sf . -rsf .`

+For more information on Gatling Maven Plugin: https://gatling.io/docs/3.0/extensions/maven_plugin/